Our curriculum is designed to ensure all pupils leave Vale School at the end of Year 6 as:

 We use assessment information to:

-- Use attainment and progress information to guide teachers’ planning, strategies and use of resources and plan intervention.
+- Guide teachers’ planning, strategies and use of resources and plan intervention

 This enables us to measure the impact of our curriculum and to evaluate if we have achieved our goal of producing successful learners, when they leave the school at the end of Key Stage 2.